Chan-dre-yi/ideas-intelligence-AI-pipeline/README.md

-# 💡 Ideas Intelligence Pipeline
+# 💡 Ideas Intelligence AI Pipeline

 An end-to-end pipeline to **collect**, **cluster**, **summarize**, and **visualize** crowdsourced ideas — enabling thematic insight extraction and link discovery at scale, with interactive network visualizations to help leadership efficiently explore, review, and act on emerging idea patterns — powered by locally hosted LLMs (Ollama, T5-small).